Kirkland Minoxidil vs. Rogaine: Which Gives Best Results?

 Who Should Not Use Minoxidil

-While minoxidil is sold over-the-counter, there are individuals who should avoid its use.
+While minoxidil is sold over-the-counter, some individuals should avoid its use.
 They include:

 In addition, anyone with cardiovascular health problems should speak with their primary care physician before they begin to use.
 Similarly for those taking prescription medications, to ensure there is no interaction with the minoxidil.